awslabs/fhir-works-on-aws-routing/README.md

 - API Gateway - We expect all the routing to invoke the FHIR Works Lambda
   - What is the recommended transport layer security (TLS) setting?

-    FHIR Works on AWS does not deploy a custom domain, and API Gateway does not allow FHIR Works on AWS to require TLS 1.2.
+    FHIR Works on AWS does not deploy a custom domain, so API Gateway does not allow FHIR Works on AWS to require TLS 1.2.
 Customers should configure FHIR Works on AWS to meet their internal security policies.
 - Lambda - We expect the input to be entering our function in a certain way

 ## Usage